61cygni/tiny-spaces/README.md

 # tiny-spaces

-Tiny spaces is a minimal javascript game engine for building 2D rpgs and interactive fiction.
-It has a basic level editor, a sprite editor, a tiling engine, and a very very basic game engine.
+Tiny spaces is a minimal javascript engine for building retro 2D games with AI as a core component of the game logic.
+It has minimal dependencies (pixi.js for graphics, and Braintrust for AI model integration) and is built to run fully in the browser.

-Tiny spaces was built to support a port of the original Phantasy Star 1 game for the Sega Master System and to integrate AI/LLMs into the gameplay.
+The project contains spaced -- the game engine (basic tiling, character and leval mechanics), mapped -- a basic, in browser level editor, sprited -- a basic, in browser sprite editor, and a few demos including a minimal port of the start of Phantasy Star 1 for the Sega Master System using the original tile set.

-It has been intentionally kept minimal to have a very low barrier to entry, and to be as general as possible.
+Tiny spaces is intentionally minimal to have a very low barrier to entry, and to be as general as possible.
 Therefore there is no auth support, and no back end state management.

 ## Quick Start: